mattbradburyuk/multipleResponders/README.md

 Note: You'll need to re-run this build step after making any changes to the template for these to take effect on the node.

+If it goes wrong try

+    killall java -9

+    ./gradlew clean

+then retry to buildNodes

 ## Running the Nodes

 Once the build finishes, change directories to the folder where the newly